 Moving forward…

 Another deceitful incident involved a seller offering Mystery Bags.
-The minimum was $50, matching the cost.
-The maximum value could reach several hundred dollars.
+The packs were $50, and the contents were $50 or more.
+The maximum value could reach several hundred dollars as stated.
 This concept is reasonable if the cards offered hold a certain value, ensuring the buyer receives adequate value for their money.
 However, not all cards inside were valued at $50 or more.
-The card I won turned out to be a PSA 9 Nolan Syndergaard base card, valued at $0, with a PSA 10 having sold for $5.
+The card I won turned out to be a PSA 9 Nolan Syndergaard base card, valued at $0, with a PSA 10 GOLD having sold for $5.

 Upon opening the bag, the seller feigned confusion, pretending it was a valuable card, exclaiming, “OMG, how did that get in there!”
 When I informed them of the card’s lack of value, they promised to rectify the situation by sending a $50-valued card, which never materialized.
 Multiple attempts to reach out to them yielded no response.